yumdeliveries/slate/source/index.html.md

 # API

 We offer a RESTful api to interact with the logistics platform, that speaks exclusively in JSON.
-Any request to the API endpoints needs to be authenticated.
+Any request to the API endpoints need to be authenticated.
-A Sandbox will be provided for testing the API to facilitate the integration.
+A Sandbox will be provided for testing the API and in order to facilitate the integration.

 <aside class="notice">
   Since the API is exclusively JSON, you  should always set the <code>Content-Type</code> header to <code>application/json</code> to ensure that your requests are properly accepted and processed by the API